Tuesday, September 29, 2009

 Preschool Curriculum

-We tried to convince our Preschool dropout to give it another go this fall.
-With all the Kindergarten excitement we thought he might want to try it....
+We tried to convince our preschool dropout to give it another go this fall.
+With all the Kindergarten excitement, we thought he might want to try it, but it's been a NO GO all summer.
+Our first day of HOME preschool we talked about:

-and lastly on Ethan's insistence we had a lesson on ......
+and lastly, at Ethan's insistence, we had a lesson on...

 After a bit of chewing it was still not ready so he took a coloring break.

-After a detailed demonstration from me and about 2 minutes of trying he gave up and said, "O.K., What's next?"
+After a detailed demonstration from me and about two minutes of trying he gave up and said, "okay, what's next?"
 I responded that we were done for the day.

 Monday, September 7, 2009